Colombian Aerospace Force: World War II

-The diplomatic breach between Colombia and the Axis countries (Germany, Italy and Japan) was declared on December 18, 1941, when President Eduardo Santos took the decision following the Japanese attack on military bases, naval and U.S. carriers at Pearl Harbor, Hawaii.
+The diplomatic breach between Colombia and the Axis countries (Germany, Italy and Japan) was declared on December 18, 1941, when President Eduardo Santos made the decision following the Japanese attack on U.S. naval installations at Pearl Harbor, Hawaii.
 Thereafter, the Colombian government introduced special measures to limit and counter the Axis military action in areas of national jurisdiction.
-On June 23, 1942 a German submarine attacked and sank the Colombian schooner Resolute, 50 miles northwest of the island of San Andrés.
+On June 23, 1942, a German submarine attacked and sank the Colombian schooner Resolute, 50 miles northwest of the island of San Andrés.
 The same schooner had rescued some Marine officers and 23 British Royal Navy survivors of a capsized ship, 200 miles north of Cartagena just five days before.

 Following these events, the government decided to patrol and monitor the Pacific Coast and the Colombian Caribbean coast.
 The Palanquero Air Base commanders moved one fighter squadron and a Combat Reconnaissance Squadron, consisting of F-8 Falcon aircraft, to Barranquilla.
 In 1943, the Falcons were relieved of their mission and replaced by the AT-6 Texan.
 This squadron was active until 1945, when the AT-6 were transferred back to Palanquero Air Base.